locaal-ai/obs-polyglot/README.md

 _You need to download a CT2 model for the translation service to work._

 Here are download links for models that are compatible with the plugin:
-- https://forum.opennmt.net/t/nllb-200-with-ctranslate2/5090 NLLB-200 multilingual model (recommended)
+- https://forum.opennmt.net/t/nllb-200-with-ctranslate2/5090 NLLB-200 multilingual model (recommended) ([List of NLLB language codes](https://github.com/facebookresearch/LASER/blob/main/nllb/README.md))
 - https://huggingface.co/models?sort=trending&search=ctranslate CTranslate2 models on HuggingFace

 ## Building